Menopause and Menopause Products

 Use a Lubricant

 The easiest and most effective method is using a good water-based lubricant.
 Use it not only when having intercourse, but daily to nourish and maintain vaginal tissue.
 We have suggested many natural and some organic lubricants in this category.
-These lubricants can be used regularly or even daily for intimate moisturizing.
+These lubricants are simple menopause products that can be used regularly or even daily for intimate moisturizing.

 Use an Estrogen Cream